ipc2023-classical/planner28/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+The third party software OSI shipped within this repository is licensed under the Eclipse Public License version 2.0 (EPL 2.0).
 ```